AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 - Highly rated, was in the book club, always looking for design perspective.

 **Main Takeaways & Metacognition**
+- Two goals:
+	- Describe what complexity is and why it matters
+	- Present techniques to reduce it.
+- Complexity = anything that makes code hard to
 - Basically, the most important thing you can do is shoot for a clean design.
 - Much more important for code to be READABLE than easily writable.
 -